rafacarrascosa/samr/README.md

 Installation
 ------------

-`samr` works with Python3.3.
 If you know the drill, this should be enough:

     git clone https://github.com/rafacarrascosa/samr.git
     pip install -e samr -r samr/docs/setup/requirements-dev.txt